edg1010/Dino/README.md

-# Dino
-Dino game using javascript
+Create Dino game using JavaScript